Condoms are a really important part of safer sex—whether it’s oral, anal, or penis-in-vagina (PIV).

 Do NOT use your teeth or scissors to open condoms.
 It’s very easy to accidentally tear or cut the condom.
 Instead, feel where the condom is inside the package, and open the wrapper with your hands.

-5. Putting condoms on the right way is more complicated than you think.
+5. Putting them on the right way is more complicated than you think.

 - Only put condoms on an erect (or hard) penis.
 You can also use condoms on vibrators, dildos, or other toys.

 - Make sure you put the condom on right side out.
 If you place the condom on your hand, it should look like a small sombrero.
-The rim should be on the outside.
-It should roll easily onto the penis—if there’s resistance, throw the condom out and get a new one.
+The rim should be on the outside, and it should roll easily onto the penis or toy—if there’s resistance, throw the condom out and get a new one.

 - Roll the condom on to the penis, to the base.